 Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.

-We thank Fred Hill for providing information used here.
+We thank Fred Hill and Connor Mah for providing information used here.

 This page was prepared by Gordon Goldsborough.